Research Acceleration Award Recipient, WIRF Supported Researcher

 After completing his PhD, Professor Fear moved to The University of Western Australia, Perth, Australia and has worked in the field of burns, skin, scarring, and fibrosis for the past 20 years.

-His current work focuses on the amelioration of scar formation, therapeutic amelioration of fibrosis and on skin regeneration after trauma, particularly in burn injury.
-Associate Professor Fear has an interest in the molecular and cellular biology of scar formation and fibrosis and in drug development targeting scar formation, fibrotic disease and maintenance to improve appearance and function.
+His recent work focussed on the amelioration of scar formation, therapeutic amelioration of fibrosis and on skin regeneration after trauma, particularly in burn injury.
+Associate Professor Fear had an interest in the molecular and cellular biology of scar formation and fibrosis and in drug development targeting scar formation, fibrotic disease and maintenance to improve appearance and function.

-Associate Professor Fear studies the cellular and molecular basis for a range of fibrotic conditions, including Dupuytren’s disease, endometriosis and keloids.
+Associate Professor Fear studied the cellular and molecular basis for a range of fibrotic conditions, including Dupuytren’s disease, endometriosis and keloids.

 Learn more about Associate Professor Fear’s endometriosis research, being driven by Perth students Akaiti James and Sarah Walshin this ABC article Two students at the forefront of the battle to understand the ‘enigma’ of endometriosis and video Endometriosis Crusaders Finding a Cure.